vmware-tanzu/community-edition/CONTRIBUTING.md

 ```

 to generate a makefile to stdout that can be used in your project.
-This is a good starting point for new packages and plugins integrating directly into the TCE repository.
+This is a good starting point for new packages and plugins integrating directly into the Tanzu Community Edition repository.

 ## Contributor License Agreement